 Giant Swallowtail Butterfly (Papilio cresphontes)

-Detailing the identifying qualities of the Giant Swallowtail Butterfly, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Giant Swallowtail Butterfly.

 Updated: 1/17/2014; Authored By Staff Writer; Content ©www.InsectIdentification.org